albihasani94/albihasani94.github.io/_posts/2019-10-23-static-factory-colletion-methods.md

 Pretty much the same as the API for `List.of`.
 The only change is that the data structure worked on is Set.
-Unlike a list, a set is an ordered collection and does not allow duplicates.
+Unlike a list, a set is an unordered collection and does not allow duplicates.

 The API would become streamlined as: